Nish-19/Nish-19.github.io/_pages/publications.md

 ## Conferences/ Workshops

+* **N. Ashok Kumar\***, M. Dong*, Y. Hu, A. Chauhan, C. W. Hang, S. Chang, L. Pan, W. Lan, H. Zhu, J. Jiang, P. Ng, Z. Wang, "PRACTIQ: A Practical Conversational text-to-SQL dataset with Ambiguous and Unanswerable Queries", 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025) [To Appear] [LINK](https://arxiv.org/pdf/2410.11076)

 * **N. Ashok Kumar**, A. Lan, "Improving Socratic Question Generation using Data Augmentation and Preference Optimization", Proceedings of the 19th Workshop on Innovative Use of NLP for Building Educational Applications (BEA 2024) co-located with NAACL 2024 [LINK](https://aclanthology.org/2024.bea-1.10)